 Sea Mark by Tania Kovats © National Maritime Museum, Greenwich, London.
 Courtesy of the artist and Pippy Houldsworth Gallery, London

 Symington is a member of the Royal Society of Sculptors whose work focuses on representing overlooked or marginalized historical figures.
 Her sculpture of Olaudah Equiano, an important figure in the abolition movement, is set in dialogue with 18th-century naval portraits to explore notions of heroism, then and now.

 Sculpture of Olaudah Equiano © Christy Symington MRSS/DACS 2018 (Photo: © National Maritime Museum, Greenwich, London)

 Kehinde Wiley's Ship of Fools makes visible not only the problems that confront contemporary migrants, but also the invisible legacies that informed maritime history and indeed the genre of marine painting.

 Ship of Fools © Kehinde Wiley.
 Courtesy of Kehinde Wiley and Stephen Friedman Gallery, London

 Bettina von Zwehl

-Bettina von Zwehl is an important contemporary artist whose practice focuses on portraiture.
-As part of the Museum’s NHLF-funded Armada Portrait Activity Plan, the artists made a series of portraits of local young women in the style of sixteenth century portrait miniatures, drawing upon the visual legacy of portraits of Elizabeth I as a young woman.
+An important contemporary artist whose practice focuses on portraiture.
+As part of the Museum’s NHLF-funded Armada Portrait Activity Plan, the artist made a series of portraits of local young women in the style of sixteenth century portrait miniatures, drawing upon the visual legacy of portraits of Elizabeth I as a young woman.

 Faisal Abdu’Allah’s work negotiates cultural displacement within the Black British community, examining erasure and absence.
 He worked with the Museum collections in 2001 and became particularly interested in how artists helped secure the status of men involved in expanding global trade and colonial empires.